m-a-robinson/academic-kickstart/content/teaching/index.md

 - Year tutor        [2012 - 2016]

 ## Academic Awards
-Mark has been nominated by LJMU students in their Amazing Teaching Awards in the categories of "Amazing Academic Supervisor", "Amazing Teacher" and "Amazing Programme Team".
+Mark has been nominated by LJMU students in their Amazing Teaching Awards in the categories of _Amazing Academic Supervisor_, _Amazing Teacher_ and _Amazing Programme Team_.

-He gained a LJMU Teaching and Learning Excellence Award in 2019 for "Academic Leadership".
+He gained a LJMU Teaching and Learning Excellence Award in 2019 for _Academic Leadership_.

 ## External Examiner Roles
 - BSc Health & Performance Science programme at University College Dublin [2017 - 2020]